The Soviets push through to Germany and take Berlin, ending the war in Europe.

 The Nazi regime was determined to defend Berlin to the last man.
 Hitler had declared that the city would become a fortress and that it would be defended to the death.
 He ordered the Volkssturm, a militia of old men and male children, to defend the city.
 He also ordered the SS to fight to the death.
 The Nazis had stockpiled weapons and ammunition, and they had built defensive positions around the city.

 The Allies had overwhelming superiority in numbers and firepower, however, and they were determined to take Berlin.
 The Soviets had the most forces and they launched a massive assault on the city.
 The Nazis fought fiercely, but they were eventually overwhelmed.
-The city was taken and the Third Reich was destroyed.
-The final days of World War II in Europe had come to an end.
+This was the culmination of several years of hard-fought battles on the Eastern Front, which brought the Soviets ever-closer to Berlin.